honig-lab/ZEPPI/README.md

 # Welcome to ZEPPI
 ## Overview

 **ZEPPI** (***Z-score Evaluation of Protein-Protein Interfaces***) is a method designed for proteome-scale sequence-based evaluation of protein-protein interfaces as defined by 3D atomic-level models of protein-protein interaction (PPI) direct binary complexes.
+This method was first introduced in [this paper](https://www.pnas.org/doi/abs/10.1073/pnas.2400260121).

 Structural models for the PPI complexes may be derived from a number of sources, including: